 Common Cases Handled in Montgomery County’s Family Court

 Perhaps the most visible type of case handled by family courts are divorces.
 According to Md.
 Code, Family Law, §7-103, a variety of circumstances can allow a spouse to file for divorce.
-Maryland allows for fault grounds of divorce as well as no fault.
-The fault grounds include adultery, desertion, cruelty, or incarceration.
-The no fault grounds are twelve (12) month, continuous separation and divorce by mutual consent.
+Maryland allows for fault grounds of divorce as well as no-fault.
+The fault grounds include adultery, desertion, cruelty, excessively vicious conduct, or incarceration.
+The no fault grounds are twelve (12) month, continuous separation, and divorce by mutual consent.

 A divorce must settle every portion of the litigants’ lives moving forward.
 Nowhere is this more essential than for the care and custody of children.
-A court can award custody to one or both parents, a order a parent to pay child support, and set visitation schedules.
+A court can award custody to one or both parents as shared custody, and order a parent to pay child support, and set visitation schedules.